How to train AI on your writing voice: the technical breakdown

 When prompting is worth doing

 Prompting is the right approach when the use case is one-off, the writing samples are short, the consequences of off-voice output are low, and the writer is willing to edit heavily.
 For drafting a single tweet on a topic you have not written about before, prompting works fine.
-For producing 50 posts a month in your voice across an audience that recognizes your patterns, prompting hits the ceiling fast.
+For producing 50 posts a month in your style across an audience that recognizes your patterns, prompting hits the ceiling fast.
+The step-by-step version of this approach for one tool (build a style guide, load it as ChatGPT custom instructions, then draft and edit in a loop) is at how to make ChatGPT write tweets in your voice.

 Approach 2: fine-tuning an open-weight base model on your corpus